 You could be forgiven for thinking that, from a design perspective at least, Mazda’s European Design Director, Jo Stenuit, would be a hard man to please.
-This is, after all, a graduate of the London’s Royal College of Art, who has spent over two decades creating a global design language for Mazda, (working both in Europe and at Mazda’s global headquarters in Hiroshima, Japan) which is known today as the KODO Soul of Motion design philosophy.
-And yet, it’s safe to say, as we sit down for our interview, that Homo Faber 2024 has had a profoundly positive effect.
+This is, after all, a graduate of the London’s Royal College of Art, who has spent over two decades creating a global design language for Mazda, (working both in Europe and at Mazda’s global headquarters in Hiroshima, Japan) which is known today as the ‘KODO – Soul of Motion’ design philosophy.
+And yet, it’s safe to say, as we sit down for our interview, that the Venetian celebration of contemporary craftsmanship, Homo Faber 2024, has had a profoundly positive effect.

 “I don’t think there’s another event like it,” he insists.
 “It was like the Japanese style of Omotenashi, where you felt completely welcome.
 It seems to be the only event in the world that celebrates craftsmanship at such a scale, and the way they have done it is just mind-blowing.
 Every room I walked into was just…wow”.
 And did he find the audience as equally captivated?
 “Completely.
 The positivity was fantastic.
 They asked so many questions; ‘How is it made?
 What material is it?’.
 It’s exactly what we want to achieve with our cars.
 When people see a Mazda, we want them to go, ‘wow!’”.

-A perfect fit, then, for Mazda, who brought their Japanese craftmanship and design philosophies to life through globe-making and bookbinding workshops, accompanied by a raft of curated artifacts designed to showcase the artisanal skills evident in every Mazda vehicle.
+A perfect fit, then, for Mazda, who brought their Japanese craftsmanship and design philosophies to life through globe-making and bookbinding workshops.
+These were accompanied by a raft of curated artifacts both designed to showcase the artisanal skills evident in every Mazda vehicle and made by craftspeople featured in the #MazdaDiscovers online series.
 In fact, the only thing missing from the Mazda exhibition was an actual Mazda.
-“Well, we had a CX-80 at the hotel,” Jo smiles, “but it was good not to have one at the exhibition.
-Even our logo was very subtle.
-It means we could concentrate on the brand, and the craftmanship, and not focus on cars.
-Plus, everything we saw was a one-off, whereas a car is mass produced, so a sculpture represented Mazda best.”
+“Even our logo was very subtle,” Jo smiles.
+“It meant we could concentrate on the brand, and the craftsmanship, and not focus on cars.
+Plus, everything we saw was a one-off, whereas a car is mass-produced, so a sculpture represented Mazda best.”

 Mazda Stories: Mazda was the only automotive brand at the event.
 Did the audience immediately understand the connection between car and art?

-Jo Stenuit: For the last fifteen years, we have been telling a story about craftsmanship through Kodo design language, and yet people still don’t really know about our car design process.
+Jo Stenuit: For the last fifteen years, we have been telling a story about craftsmanship through KODO design language, and yet people still don’t really know about our car design process.
 They are surprised to discover that, in this digital age, we still use clay models and rely on physical tools and the passion of our modelers.

 MS: And yet Mazda are always innovating…